Chris Evans | president & CFO

 Stacy worked in the teleradiology industry since 2006 in varying capacities, and enjoyed the healthcare industry.
 She got involved in nonprofit work after planning a fundraising event for another organization.
 With this experience, Stacy found a strong desire to work for a nonprofit in the area of events.
 She brings her volunteer event planning experience to her to her job overseeing and assisting volunteer Get Your Rear in Gear event directors.
 “Knowing what a local event organizer experiences during the planning process, makes me excited to assist them carry out the best event possible,” she says.
 Stacy also enjoys time with her family, her two young boys, walking the family dog, volunteering with Bowling for Brains, and spending as much time as possible at the family cabin.
 Email Stacy

-Tessa joined the Colon Cancer Coalition in 2015, shortly after graduating with a degree in Graphic Design.
+Tessa joined the Colon Cancer Coalition in early 2015, after graduating from Dunwoody with a degree in Graphic Design.
 She found her calling early to the non-profit world.
-Minnesota born and raised, Tessa is thrilled to have found such a passionate group of people who are determined to make a difference in the fight against colon cancer.
-In her spare time, she enjoys exploring the depths of Netflix, attempting to catch fish, and evening drives with the windows down.
+Minnesota born and raised, Tessa is thrilled to have found such a passionate group of people who are determined to make a positive change in the world.
+In her spare time, she enjoys exploring the depths of Netflix, playing fetch with her dog, and spending summer evenings on the lake.
 Email Tessa